faysalewucse/Ninja-School-Frontend/task_description.md

 5. **Homepage:**

-   - **Popular Classes Section -** Show relevant pictures related to the classes or activities.
-Have the top 6 classes based on the number of students.

    - **Popular Instructors Section -** Show relevant pictures related to the classes or activities.
 Show the top 6 instructors based on the number of students in their Class.
 However, selecting top instructors based on the number of students is optional, but you must show 6 instructors.

    - **Extra Section -** Add one relevant sections.
 Make it attractive :heart_eyes:.
 Try to use animation effects.